 - Cut the butter into the flour using a dough blade, your fingers, or forks until the mixture becomes coarse and no pieces are larger than a pea.

-- Mix in the egg, 1/2 cup cream, and vanilla extract until just combined.
+- Mix in the egg, cream, and vanilla bean paste until just combined.
 Knead lightly to bring the dough together, but don't overwork.
-If too dry to come together, slowly add the remaining 1/4 cup cream.
+If too dry, slowly add a little more cream.
 Be careful not to add too much liquid.
+The dough should hold its shape, but not become sticky.

-- Place the dough on floured surface and lightly knead to bring it together.
-Divide in half and press into two discs about 3/4 inches thick.
+- Place the dough on a lightly floured surface and divide in half.
+Press each half into a disc about 3/4 inches (2 centimeters) thick.
 Cut each disc into 4 equal slices to make 8 scones in all.
-Transfer to the prepared baking sheet about 1/2 inch apart.
-Brush the tops with cream.

 Lauren @ Sew You Think You Can Cook